foofork/orchflow/README.md

 ## Status for Users

-While the core is working, orchflow is not yet ready for general use.
-The project is in pre-release development with active work on the user interface.
-Developers comfortable with early-stage software are welcome to explore and contribute or connect.
+orchflow is not ready for daily use.
+While core terminal and file management features work, the UI needs comprehensive testing and stabilization.
+We're currently at 84% test pass rate and working toward >90% coverage before considering it stable.

+Developers interested in terminal multiplexing and early-stage software can explore, but expect breaking changes and incomplete features.

 ## The Vision